ChristianNally/LHL-webdev-lectures-nally/pro-level-cli/README.md

 Sources and Resources
 =====================

-Some clever commands:
+# Some clever commands

 https://github.com/engineer-man/youtube/blob/master/058/commands.sh

-How to write bash scripts:
+# How to write bash scripts

 https://www.youtube.com/watch?v=F-gskSl4pwQ

+# Making a set of directories, oh, for say 12 directories each with 5 subdirectories inside

+mkdir -p {1..12}/{1..5}